 - Get a good water filter

-- Intermittent Fast to encourage autophogy and cellular regeneration
+- Intermittent Fast to encourage autophagy and cellular regeneration

-- If you still aren’t getting the minerals and vitamnins that you need from food, sunlight and water, supplement with electrolytes
+- If you still aren’t getting the minerals and vitamins that you need from food, sunlight and water, supplement with electrolytes

 Deep Nutrition, Catherine Shanahan